 Resurrective Immortality / Immortality Inducer: The blood warriors, most noticeably the protagonist Hiro.
-When a person die, one of the royal siblings can bring them back to life with their blood.
-This makes the blood warriors semiimmortal.
-When killed they will come back to life and when just hurt, their wounds will heal quick.
+When a person dies, one of the royal siblings can bring them back to life with their blood.
+This makes the blood warriors semi-immortal; when killed, they will come back to life, and even non-fatal wounds will heal quickly.
 However, there is a price to pay: the blood warriors have to drink royal blood every few days or they will die for real.
-So they have to follow and fight for one of the royal siblings to survive.
-And of course, they have to die, before they can become semiimmortal to begin with.
+So they have to follow, and fight for, one of the royal siblings to survive.
+And of course, they have to die before they can become semi-immortal to begin with.

 The recharging station Flandre uses here is remarkably similar to the ones used by The Borg.